-Open communication is key to a successful project.
-We want our customers to feel confident in our cost management efforts, therefore we utilize and open book policy and share cost information throughout the entire duration of the project.
-We are able to provide immediate updates through our accounting reporting system at any given time as requested by the customer.
+Open communication is on of Skanska's core values and the key to a successful project.
+We want our customers to feel confident in our cost management efforts, therefore we utilize an open book policy and share cost information throughout the entire duration of the project.
+We are able to provide immediate updates through our accounting reporting system at any given time as requested by RSD, DOWA-IBI or Day CPM.